Monarchy of Papua New Guinea: Road to independent monarchy

 On 5 June 1975, the Constituent Assembly rejected by 57 votes to 26 an amendment to the draft constitution which would have made Papua New Guinea a republic upon independence.
 On 15 August 1975, the Constituent Assembly formally adopted the Constitution, invited the Queen to become head of state and asked her to accept Parliament's nomination of John Guise as governor-general of Papua New Guinea.
 According to the Queen's then-private secretary, Martin Charteris, the Queen was "both tickled and touched" and she accepted the role straight away.
 According to historian Robert Hardman, Papua New Guinea is the one part of the world where the Queen was "an elected monarch".
 The Constitution of the Independent State of Papua New Guinea also states that the Queen had been requested by the people of Papua New Guinea, through their Constituent Assembly, to become their Queen and Head of State; and she "graciously consented" so to become.
-Papua New Guinea was thus the first Commonwealth realm to have specifically requested that Queen Elizabeth II become its sovereign.
+Papua New Guinea was thus the first Commonwealth realm to have specifically requested that Queen Elizabeth II become its monarch.
 (Note: Michael Palmer, in his contribution to The Canadian Kingdom: 150 Years of Constitutional Monarchy, stated, "Papua New Guinea is the only realm to have explicitly invited the Queen to become its sovereign."
 However, the constitution of Tuvalu, enacted after Papua New Guinea's, also asserts the people of Tuvalu requested that Elizabeth II be the country's sovereign.
 Additionally, former Governor-General of Solomon Islands Frank Kabui stated in an interview in 2022 that, "in 1975, the people of this country [Solomon Islands] decided to recommend to the then-Constitutional Committee that Her Majesty the Queen become the head of state.")

 Distinguished guests, visitors from overseas, people of Papua New Guinea: Papua New Guinea is now independent.
 The Constitution of the Independent State of Papua New Guinea under which all power rests with the people is now in effect.
 We have at this point in time broken with our colonial past and we now stand as an independent nation in our own right.
 Let us unite with the Almighty God's guidance and help in working together for the future as a strong and free country.